When you have to run essential errands, it's important to plan ahead.

 - Have a list, have a plan.
 The easiest way to shop efficiently is to know what you need.

 - Wear a face covering to protect yourself and others around you.
 Some stores even require this, so it’s best to play it safe.
-“Your mask will help protect you from contracting a possible virus,” says Dr. Taylor.
+“Your mask will help protect you from contracting a possible virus,” says Dr. Cunningham.
 “But almost more importantly, your mask protects others when you might cough or sneeze or even just breathe heavily.
 Your mask will protect others who are potentially at greater risk than you.”

 - Don’t touch your face or eyes!
 That’s how the coronavirus spreads.